TESTARtool/TESTAR_viz/README.md

 ### Advanced  use case:
 * Modifying any variable in settings.py can change the behavior (radically!)
-    * Adapt Styling that is not yet customizable via the browser. (oracles,path, centralities)
+    * Adapt styling that is not yet customizable via the browser. (oracles,path, centralities)
     * Override the regular expression that captures the bytearray of the screen-print of the Node.
     * Override the default keying of GraphML nodes (*label_nodeelement='labelV'*)
     * Override the default keying of GraphML edges (*label_edgeelement='labelE'*)